Charles-Gaspard De la Rive

-Charles-Gaspard De la Rive (14 March 1770 – 18 March 1834) was a Swiss physician who specialized in the treatment of mental illness, and later worked as a physicist.
+Charles-Gaspard De la Rive (14 March 1770 – 18 March 1834) was a Swiss medical doctor who specialized in the treatment of mental illness, and later worked as a physicist.

 Early life

 De la Rive was born in Geneva, and originally studied law.
 During the Geneva revolution of 1794, he was a freedom fighter and later fled to Scotland with the physician Alexander Marcet.
 In 1797, he attained a doctorate of medicine from the University of Edinburgh while working with his teacher John Allen on the work Tentamen physiologicum inaugurale, de calore animali ....
 According to De la Rive, Allen believed that the body heat of animals is based on the combustion of food particles in the blood.
 After practising for a few years in London, where he visited several asylums, he returned to Geneva.

 Physician

 After his return, he became professor of pharmaceutical chemistry at the Geneva Academy in 1802 and of general chemistry in 1819, becoming rector in 1823.
 He was a physician in the hospice of the mentally ill as early as 1811, and he fought for the construction of an asylum adapted to advances in the science of mental illness, which was completed in 1838.
 He also worked at the British Library, writing on electricity and chemistry.